PaytonWebber/zerograd/README.md

 # zerograd
-A small, educational Rust library for neural nets, inspired by micrograd.
-It offers a minimal autograd engine and a simple way to build MLPs from scratch.
+A small, educational Rust library for neural networks, implemented from zero in pure Rust.